vic-ma/howtodismantle.github.io/_posts/2025-06-13-Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.md

 This is what the audit process, or "digital walk-around," looks like:

-1. The auditor opens the auditing app on their tablet.
+1. The user opens the auditing app on their tablet.
 1. The app presents a list of possible audits.
-1. The auditor selects the audit they want to perform.
+1. The user selects the audit they want to perform.
 1. The app gives step-by-step instructions for how to perform the audit.
 For each step:
-    1. The auditor performs the instructions given by the app.
+    1. The user performs the instructions given by the app.
-    1. If the step requires information from the auditor, the auditor enters that information into the app.
+    1. If the step requires information from the user, the user enters that information into the app.
-    1. The auditor marks the step as done.
+    1. The user marks the step as done.
     1. The app shows the next step.
 5. The audit is finished.
 The app saves the results into a document and persists them.

-To make it a bit clearer, here are the steps of our sample audit we will use in this article.
-It's how to conduct a safety check for a CNC machine.
-Each step is also one screen the user can step through.
-Step 4 and 5 needs input from the user.
+## Example audit

 The following is an example of an audit.
-It tells the auditor how to perform a safety check for a CNC machine.
-Steps 4 and 5 require the auditor to enter information into the app.
+It tells the user how to perform a safety check for a CNC machine.
+Steps 4 and 5 require the user to enter information into the app.

-1. Welcome the user and explain the purpose of the audit
+1. Welcome the user and explain the purpose of the audit.
 ![image](/assets/2025-06-13/AuditStep1.png)

-2. Ask the user to check both energency stops
+2. Ask the user to check both emergency stops.
 ![image](/assets/2025-06-13/AuditStep2.png)

 3. Ask the user to test the safetey door